mtauhidul/hisab-islamic-app/FIREBASE_SETUP_GUIDE.md

 1. Go to Project Settings (gear icon)
 2. Scroll down to "Your apps"
 3. If no web app exists, click "Add app" > Web icon
-4. Register app with name: "Hisab Web App"
+4. Register app with name: "HisabDaily Web App"
 5. Copy the configuration (should match your .env file)

 ### 4. API Key Restrictions (if any)